zaniluca/api-ping-4-gitlab/README.md

 Now simply run `yarn install` and `yarn start` to start the server

-This project is forked from [prisma-mongodb-anonymous-auth](https://github.com/zaniluca/prisma-mongodb-anonymous-auth)
+This project is based out of my own repo [prisma-mongodb-anonymous-auth](https://github.com/zaniluca/prisma-mongodb-anonymous-auth)